annefleurhay/csharp-tdd-todo-list/README.md

 - I want to change the status of a task between incomplete and complete.
 - I want to be able to get only the complete tasks.
 - I want to be able to get only the incomplete tasks.
-- I want to search for a task and receive a message that says it wasn't found if it doesn't exist.
+- I want to search for a task and receive a message that says it wasn't found if it doesn't exist. .anymethod, bagels is een list of strings dat is je collectie
 - I want to remove tasks from my list.
 - I want to see all the tasks in my list ordered alphabetically in ascending order.
 - I want to see all the tasks in my list ordered alphabetically in descending order.